NikosAlexandris/pvgis-prototype/docs/cli/basics.md

 pvgis-prototype irradiance global inclined 8 45 214 170 44
 ```

-As mentioned above, this command will run with your computer's current local time and zone.
-We can see for example which timestamp the command ran for by adding some verbosity :
+As mentioned above,
+this command will run with your computer's current local time and zone.
+We can see for example which timestamp the command ran for
+by adding some verbosity :

 ``` bash exec="true" result="ansi" source="material-block"
 pvgis-prototype irradiance global inclined 8 45 214 170 44 -v
 ```

+!!! question "Where did this timestamp came from?"

+    The timestamp is the one of this very example's execution time.
+    It's practically the time the interactive documentation you are reading
+    was build.

 ### Single timestamp